 Skip to contents

-glmOJ is an R package that provides a structured workflow for count regression modeling.
-It wraps glm, MASS::glm.nb, and pscl::zeroinfl to fit, diagnose, and interpret count regression models, with all output reported on the response scale rather than the link scale.
+glmOJ is an R package that provides a structured workflow for count and semi-continuous regression modeling.
+It wraps glm, MASS::glm.nb, pscl::zeroinfl, and glmmTMB::glmmTMB to fit, diagnose, and interpret count regression models, with all output reported on the response scale rather than the link scale.

 What the package does